 RM: What’s your approach to packing?

-HS: I'm a big believer in the Russian Doll system—lots of bags within bags.
+HS: I’m a big believer in the Russian doll system–lots of bags within bags.
 I lay everything out on the bed and put together an outfit for each day.
-I'll make a sketch of what I'm going to wear beforehand; I flat-pack my outfits in clear bags from the Container Store with all the air squished out.
+I’ll make a sketch of what I’m going to wear beforehand; I flat-pack my outfits in compact Travel Space Bags from the Container Store with all the air squished out.
 It makes dressing on the road super easy.

 RM: Wardrobe basics?